joglr/katpis/README.md

 ## Available commands
 ### katpis submit

-Submits a .java file from the current directory to kattis with a matching name to a kattis problem shortname.
+Submits a `.java` file from the current directory to Tattis with a matching name to a Kattis problem shortname.

 #### Usage
     katpis submit <filename-with-extension>